snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 611 by Alan Hunt </br>

 ## Who should take 611?
-- Anyone who wants to exlicitly complete their MS Project requirement.
+- Anyone who wants to explicitly complete their MS Project requirement.
 It might be that the course you opted for does not have a MS project component.
 In that case you must take 611.
 - This course should also be opted by any new grad who wants to show some industy-like experience and does not have any prior experience to showcase on their resume.
 This course is very ideal for those who joined UB right after their undergrad.

 ## Link to the recorded webinar